Now in its 4th year, it’s time for the 2025 BCSD Student Film Festival!

 Learn how to edit using the “action window” for smooth pacing!

-Huge thanks to the community partners, educators, and industry professionals who help us host awesome, free workshops for student filmmakers!
+Huge thanks to the community partners, educators, and industry professionals who have helped us host awesome, free workshops for student filmmakers!
 Special thanks for workshop funding support to our friends at Dutchess County and NYS Office of Children and Family Services.